Updated on July 12, 2026.

 LML trucks need more than a pipe check.
 Confirm DEF/SCR layout, sensor positions, CP4 reliability concerns, and calibration path before choosing a race-use setup.

-Review LML Fitment ExampleL5P Duramax: ECM Unlock and Late-Model Electronics
+Review LML Fitment ExampleL5P Duramax: ECM Access and Late-Model Electronics

-The L5P Duramax is the late-model generation where ECM unlock, calibration access, sensor strategy, and exact model-year fitment matter more than old-school pipe swapping.
+The L5P Duramax is the late-model generation where ECM access, calibration path, sensor strategy, and exact model-year fitment matter more than old-school pipe swapping.

 L5P trucks begin with the 2017 model year.
-Early L5P trucks from 2017–2019 are not the same buying conversation as 2020–2023 trucks, and 2024+ trucks deserve another verification step because late-model output and platform details keep changing.
+Early 2017–2019 trucks are not the same buying conversation as 2020–2023 trucks, and 2024+ trucks deserve another verification step because late-model output, electronics, and platform details keep changing.

-A 2017–2023 L5P Duramax setup should be treated as a full electronic and physical fitment check.
+A L5P Duramax all-in-one delete kit should be treated as a full electronic and physical fitment check.
 ECM access, tuner compatibility, sensor locations, cab and bed layout, 2500HD vs 3500HD, and Silverado vs Sierra configuration all matter.

 Owners who are building a broader reliability plan should also look past emissions hardware.
 An L5P Duramax CCV reroute kit deals with intake-oil control, not DPF fitment, but it is part of the same late-model reliability conversation.